deuill/archlinux-packages/README.md

 Running `pacman -Sy` should pull repository files correctly.

+## Keeping Updated

+Having added the custom repository, any package installed here will be kept updated in future calls to `pacman --sync --upgrade`.
+However, certain packages will also install user configuration in `/etc/skel`, to be copied over to user home directories when users are created; the included `skel-merge` utility helps copy files over, allowing for local modifications.

 ## License

 All code in this repository is covered by the terms of the MIT License, the full text of which can be found in the LICENSE file.